 ICIT manages the general access (GA) computer labs which can be found throughout the campus.
 The GA computer labs, which are open to students more than 90 hours each week during the school year, provide print services and access to a wide variety of software.
 In addition, there are several Collaboratories which are specialized computer labs that provide students with the space and resources to complete video editing projects, a sound booth for audio work, and equipment for high quality color printing.
 Students also have access to audio/visual equipment that can be checked out for use on class assignments.

-ICIT supports UW-Whitewater’s distance education classrooms and the campus-wide, web-based course management system called Desire2Learn (D2L).
-More than 80% of classes currently use D2L in some component of the course.
+ICIT supports UW-Whitewater’s distance education classrooms and the campus-wide, web-based course management systems called Desire2Learn (D2L) and Canvas.
+More than 80% of classes currently use D2L in some component of their course.

 Email, Internet and File Storage Services